All Guides

 Thank you for supporting Table from Japan.

-When I first moved to Australia, I assumed I would need to go to a Japanese grocery store to cook proper Japanese food at home.
-But it turned out to be much simpler than that.
+When I first moved to Australia, I thought I would need to go to a Japanese grocery store to cook Japanese food at home.
+But for many everyday dishes, it turned out to be much simpler than that.

-You can often find the three essential ingredients of Japanese cooking - soy sauce, mirin and sake - at supermarkets such as Coles, Woolworths and IGA, or even at local fruit and vegetable shops.
+You can often find the three basic seasonings for Japanese cooking - soy sauce, mirin and cooking sake - at supermarkets such as Coles, Woolworths and IGA, or even at local fruit and vegetable shops.

-Here is what to look for on your next supermarket shop.
+Here is what to look for on your next supermarket trip.

-Soy sauce is made from soybeans, wheat, salt and koji.
-Many cultures have their own versions, but Japanese soy sauce has a softer, more balanced flavour that makes it especially useful in home cooking.
+Japanese soy sauce is made from soybeans, wheat, salt and koji.
+It has a balanced savoury flavour that works well in teriyaki sauce and everyday Japanese cooking.

 Mirin is a sweet rice wine used in Japanese cooking.
-It gives dishes their gentle sweetness, but it also adds shine and a kind of roundness that is hard to get from sugar alone.
+It gives dishes a gentle sweetness, but it also adds shine and a rounded flavour that is hard to get from sugar alone.

 In Australia, you will often see mirin-style seasoning in major supermarkets, usually in the Asian foods aisle.
 These are easy to find and work well for everyday home cooking, especially for dishes like teriyaki.

 Cooking sake is the last of the three, and it is a useful ingredient to keep on hand.
-It helps tenderise meat, soften strong smells in fish or meat, and adds a gentle depth to the overall flavour of a dish.
+It helps tenderise meat, soften fishy or meaty notes, and adds a gentle depth to the overall flavour of a dish.

 In Japanese cooking, sake is often used in simmered dishes, marinades and sauces.
 You may not always notice it directly, but it helps make the overall flavour feel rounder and more balanced.